databridges-io/lib.ios.sio.client/README.md

 ![](https://img.shields.io/badge/Licence-Apache%202.0-green.svg)![](https://shields.io/badge/swift-+5.0-blue)

-# Databridges Swift client Library targeting iOS
+# Databridges Swift client Library

 DataBridges makes it easy for connected devices and applications to communicate with each other in realtime in an efficient, fast, reliable and trust-safe manner.
-Databridges Swift client library (targeting iOS) allows you to easily add realtime capabilities to your applications in record time.
+Databridges Swift client library allows you to easily add realtime capabilities to your applications in record time.

 ## Have you registered with dataBridges?